-Dow would purchase land from willing sellers that would be transferred to the United States and managed by the Shiawassee NWR.
+Dow will purchase land from willing sellers that will be transferred to the United States and managed by the Shiawassee NWR.
 This land acquisition would compensate for the loss of hunting opportunities as a result of the wild game advisories.
-The USFWS would evaluate proposed acquisitions and seek to ensure that the selected properties meet the following criteria:
+The USFWS will evaluate proposed acquisitions and seek to ensure that the selected properties meet the following criteria: